 It will take time before your little dog learns that it cannot potty inside the house.
 It's your responsibility to supervise your little gal to make sure it does not pee and poop in the house.

 8. Maintain Your Puppy on the Leash When Outdoors

-Your little pup will be easily distracted by all the wonders of the world, such as a squirrel in the tree or the wonderful scent of the neighbors cat.
-Therefore, it's always a good idea to keep him focused and on a leash while doing his business.
+Your little pup will be easily distracted by all the wonders of the world, such as a squirrel in the tree or the wonderful scent of the neighbors’ cat.
+Therefore, it's always a good idea to keep her focused and on a leash while doing her business.

 9. Keep Your Puppy Confined

-When you cannot supervise your pup, place him in a small compartment (such as a crate) where it would be uncomfortable for him to pee or poop.
-Note, the kennel should be spacious enough to allow the puppy to stand, turn around and lie down.
+When you cannot supervise your pup, place her in a small compartment (such as a crate) where it would be uncomfortable for her to pee or poop.
+Note, the kennel should be spacious enough to allow the puppy to stand, turn around, and lie down.

-Pro Tip: You could utilize part of a laundry room or bathroom and then use baby gates to confine the pupster.
-However, when you let him out of confinement, be sure to take him out for a potty break.
+Pro Tip: You could utilize part of a laundry room or bathroom and then use baby gates to confine your pupster.
+However, when you let her out of confinement, be sure to take her out for a potty break.